Bartwe11/Final-Project/Offensive_Report_Final.md

   - Weak Password
   - MYSql Access

-_TODO: Include vulnerability scan results to prove the identified vulnerabilities._

 ### Exploitation
-_TODO: Fill out the details below.
-Include screenshots where possible._

 The Red Team was able to penetrate `Target 1` and retrieve the following confidential data:
 - Target 1